 Distracted driving is a dangerous practice that is the cause of many catastrophic wrecks.

-However, our San Diego car accident attorney adds you can take steps to help your teen stay focused when he's behind the wheel.
+However, our San Diego car accident attorney adds that you can take steps to help your teen stay focused when he's behind the wheel.

 Stop Your Teen from Being a Distracted Driver